FJT Hard Card

 Loose Impediments: Wood chips and mulch are loose impediments.

-Distance Measuring Devices: In all FSGA Championship and qualifying competitions, a player may obtain distance information by use of a distance- measuring device.
-If, during a stipulated round, a player uses a distance-measuring device to gauge or measure other conditions that might affect his play (e.g., elevation changes, wind speed, etc.), the player is in breach of Rule 14-3.
+Distance Measuring Devices: In all FSGA Championship and qualifying competitions, a player may obtain distance information by use of a distance measuring device (distance only).

 Conditions of Competitions

 List of Conforming Driver Heads and Golf Ball: Optional Conditions as prescribed in Appendix I are in effect.